yamchips/OdinProject/project-sign-up-form/README.md

 # Web page structure

-This sign-up form consists of two parts, I use flex box to adjust the left and right part, setting right part's flex grow to 1.
-So, if the viewport becomes wider, the left part won't grow but the right part's background color will grow to fit the viewport.
+This sign-up form consists of two parts, I use flex box to adjust the left and right part.
+Since the requirement doesn't ask us to make the whole page flexible, I center the two parts when the viewport is very wide.

 ## Left part